phe-sto/CoBOL-GraalVM/README.md

 -------------------

-This article's goal is to explain how the GraalVM could be running CoBOL on pretty much any platform.
+This article's goal is to explain how the GraalVM could be running CoBOL on pretty much any platform i.e. **whithout package manager, only with the GraalVM Clang compiler**.
 IT departments, mainly in financial institutions and governments are desperately seeking CoBOL and mainframe experts but the lack of training course and the repelling Z/OS TSO environment are not encouraging vocations.
 Another major issue with